 Melt your coconut oil in the microwave or double boiler.
 Add in the raw cocoa powder and the maple syrup and stir until well combined.
-Pour it on top of the cake and let it sit in the fridge for another 15 minutes.
+Pour it on top of the Raw Chocolate Peanut Butter Cheesecake and let it sit in the fridge for another 15 minutes.

 *Non-blender version: follow the same steps as for the blender version.